You are here: Urology Textbook > Surgery (procedures) > Ureteroureterostomy

 Indication for Ureteroureterostomy

 - Treatment of short segment (<3 cm) ureteral stricture of the middle and proximal ureter.
-Distal ureteral strictures are best treated with reimplantation of the ureter.
+Prefer the reimplantation of the ureter for distal ureteral strictures.

 - Treatment of retrocaval ureter